How to Read Text From Image in Blazor

 Blazor OCR.razor UI Component Source code to Read Image Data

-To recognize text in an image, we will need to first upload the image, convert it to binary data and then apply the IronOCR method to extract text.
+To recognize text in an image, upload the image, convert it to binary data and then apply the IronOCR method to extract text.

 Open the OCR.razor.cs class and write the following example source code: